 Crazyhouse 960 - Combines Crazyhouse and Chess 960

-Capablanca Chess - Play with the archbishop (bishop+knight) and chancellor (rook+knight) on a 10x8 board
+Capablanca Chess - Play with the hybrid pieces, archbishop (B+N) and chancellor (R+N), on a 10x8 board

-Grand Chess - Uses the same hybrid pieces, but played on a grand 10x10 board
+Grand Chess - Play with the hybrid pieces, archbishop (B+N) and chancellor (R+N), on a grand 10x10 board

 Shako - Introduces the cannon and elephant from Xiangqi into a 10x10 chess board